The Freedoms & Rights Coalition: 2021

 The Freedoms & Rights Coalition organised its first protest outside the Auckland War Memorial Museum in the Auckland Domain on 2 October 2021.
 Brian Tamaki addressed the protesters, who numbered between the hundreds and 2,000.
 Following a Change.org petition, Tamaki was arrested on 12 October and charged with organising a protest in breach of existing lockdown restrictions.

 In defiance of COVID-19 lockdown restrictions and bail conditions, Tamaki spoke at a "Freedom Protest" in Auckland on 16 October 2021.
 Similar Freedom Day protests were held in Whangārei, Mount Maunganui, Whakatāne, Gisborne, Havelock North, Wellington, Nelson and Christchurch.
 Tamaki was arrested again on 20 October, for breaching his bail conditions.
 On 30 October, Tamaki's wife Hannah Tamaki spoke at a third "Freedom Protest" in the Auckland Domain in defiance of lockdown restrictions.

 On 9 November 2021, the TFRC organised a protest outside the New Zealand Parliament in the capital Wellington, which attracted thousands of protesters from across the North Island.
 This protest disrupted traffic in Wellington Central.

 On 13 November 2021, the TFRC organised a nationwide "Great Gridlock" campaign, which affected several urban centres and regions including Auckland, the Bay of Plenty, Hawke's Bay, Nelson, Wellington, Whangārei, and Christchurch.
 As part of the protests, participants drove vehicles through urban centres at slow speeds (20 km/h) with the goal of disrupting traffic.
 Tamaki had earlier threaten to disrupt traffic in all major centres if the Government did not lift all COVID-19 restrictions by 12 November.
 The Coalition also issued four demands for the Government: to remove vaccination mandates immediately, revoke the traffic light system, lift the Auckland borders and move New Zealand down to Alert level one.

 On 20 November 2021, the TFRC organised a nationwide "National Day of Compassion" protest campaign.
-In addition to Auckland, other protests were held in New Plymouth, Wellington, Gisborne, Whangarei, Rotorua, Hawke's Bay, Nelson, Christchurch and Dunedin.
+In addition to Auckland, other protests were held in New Plymouth, Wellington, Gisborne, Whangārei, Rotorua, Hawke's Bay, Nelson, Christchurch and Dunedin.
 On 23 November, the Tamakis were summoned to the Auckland Central Police station for breaching bail conditions by attending the "National Day of Compassion" protest in Auckland.

 On 4 December 2021, the TFRC staged its fifth protest in the Auckland Domain, called the "Mass Exodus".
 Following the protest, participants marched to Newmarket and Government House, disrupting traffic and local business operations.
 On 16 December, the TFRC staged a protest march in Wellington outside Parliament, disrupting traffic in the Wellington CBD.
 This protest was led by Destiny Church senior pastor Derek Tait.

 On 16 December, the TFRC organised another protest march in Wellington to oppose vaccine mandates and the Government's new COVID-19 Protection Framework.
 The protest attracted between 2,000 and 3,000 people and was led by Tait.
 Participants much from Wellington's Civil Square to the New Zealand Parliament, disrupting traffic in the Wellington CBD.